anoma/juvix-docs/docs/reference/language/iterators.md

 # Iterators

-Any identifier can be declared an iterator.
-The declaration has the form
+Any identifier can be declared as an iterator.
+The syntax to define an iterator is the following:

 ```juvix
 syntax iterator iter;